microsoft/PQCrypto-SIDH/README.md

 $ ./sike751/PQCtestKAT_kem
 ```

-Whenever an unsupported configuration is applied, the following message will be displayed: `#error -- "Unsupported configuration"`.
-For example, ARCH=x86 and ARCH=ARM are only supported when GENERIC=TRUE.
+The program tries its best at auto-correcting unsupported configurations.
+For example, since the `FAST` implementation is currently only available for x64 and ARMv8 doing `make ARCH=x86 OPT_LEVEL=FAST` is actually processed using `ARCH=x86 OPT_LEVEL=GENERIC`.

 ## Instructions for Windows

 ### Building the library with Visual Studio:

-Open the solution file ([`SIDH.sln`](Visual%20Studio/SIDH/SIDH.sln)) in Visual Studio, and choose either x64 or Win32 from the platform menu.
-The option "Fast-generic" should be selected in the configuration menu.
+Open the solution file [`SIDH.sln`](Visual%20Studio/SIDH/SIDH.sln) in Visual Studio, choose either x64 or Win32 from the platform menu and then choose either `Fast` or `Generic` from the configuration menu (as explained above, the option `Fast` is not currently available for x86).
 Finally, select "Build Solution" from the "Build" menu.

 ### Running the tests:

-After building the solution file, there should be 6 executable files: `arith_tests-503.exe` and `arith_tests-751.exe`, to run tests for the underlying arithmetic, `test_SIDHp503.exe` and `test_SIDHp751.exe`, to run tests for the key exchange, and `test_SIKEp503.exe` and `test_SIKEp751.exe`, to run tests for the KEM.
+After building the solution file, there should be 6 executable files: `arith_tests-P503.exe` and `arith_tests-P751.exe`, to run tests for the underlying arithmetic, `test-SIDHp503.exe` and `test-SIDHp751.exe`, to run tests for the key exchange, and `test-SIKEp503.exe` and `test-SIKEp751.exe`, to run tests for the KEM.

 ### Using the library:

-After building the solution file, add the generated `SIDH.lib` file to the set of References for a project, and add [`config.h`](src/config.h), and [`P503_api.h`](src/P503/P503_api.h) or [`P751_api.h`](src/P751/P751_api.h) to the list of header files of a project.
+After building the solution file, add the generated `P503.lib` and `P751.lib` library files to the set of References for a project, and add [`P503_api.h`](src/P503/P503_api.h) and [`P751_api.h`](src/P751/P751_api.h) to the list of header files of a project.

 ## License